 To apply for general permit coverage, the discharger submits a Notice of Intent (NOI) application form.
 Ohio EPA will review the NOI and send a letter informing the discharger of the approval or denial of their general permit coverage.

 If the discharger decides not to apply for general permit coverage, they must apply for an individual permit.
 Ohio EPA is not required to approve all general permit applicants to be covered by the general permit, but may require the discharger to apply for an individual permit if environmental concerns exist that are not addressed by the general permit.
 It is preferred that each facility be covered by only one NPDES permit (i.e., the individual permit).

-NOI, NOT (Notice of Termination) and Permit Transfer application forms and instructions are available in electronic format, information is below.
+NOI (Notice of Intent) and NOT (Notice of Termination) application forms and instructions are available in electronic format, information is below.

 STREAMS application submittal system!

 As of 2/1/17, application forms are now only accessible electronically via the Ohio EPA eBusiness center.